Terms of Trading

 18.3 that the Software will be written in best industry practice

-18.4 that all dynamic features of the Website including all links will function as intended to the quantitative specification contained in the Detailed Specification
+18.4 that all dynamic features of the software including all links will function as intended to the quantitative specification contained in the Detailed Specification

-19.4 The developer shall not be liable to the Client in respect of any Event of Default for loss of profits goodwill or any type of special indirect or consequential loss (including loss or damage suffered by the Client as a result of an action brought by a third party) even if such loss was reasonably foreseeable or the developer had been advised of the possibility of the Client incurring the same
+19.4 The Developer shall not be liable to the Client in respect of any Event of Default for loss of profits goodwill or any type of special indirect or consequential loss (including loss or damage suffered by the Client including any loss suffered as a result of an action brought by a third party) even if such loss was reasonably foreseeable or the Developer had been advised of the possibility of the Client incurring the same

 19.8 Nothing in this paragraph shall confer any right or remedy upon the Client to which he would not otherwise be legally entitled